Manas-salian/InvisiGuide-extension/Readme.md

-# Speech Synthesis Content Script for Browser Extension
+# Accessibility Browser Extension for the Visually Impaired

 ## Overview